Doctorate Degree in Medical Sciences.

 Your three-person TAC team must include:

-1. The first supervisor (a member of the Doctoral School who holds a PostDoc/Habilitation);
+1. The first supervisor (a Doctoral School member holding a PostDoc/Habilitation degree);

 2. A second supervisor (must hold a PostDoc/Habilitation; if the individual is not associated with the JKU, submit a request, opens a file to the JKU Admissions Office);